digiltd/oh-rtd-test/Insteon-PLM-Binding.md

 ### Thermostats

 The thermostat (2441TH) is one of the most complex Insteon devices available.
+It must first be properly linked to the modem using configuration software like [Insteon Terminal](https://github.com/pfrommerd/insteon-terminal).
+The Insteon Terminal wiki describes in detail how to link the thermostat, and how to make it publish status update reports.

+When all is set and done the modem must be configured as a controller to group 0 (not sure why), and a responder to groups 1-5 such that it picks up when the thermostat switches on/off heating and cooling etc, and it must be a responder to special group 0xEF to get status update reports when measured values (temperature) change.
+Symmetrically, the thermostat must be a responder to group 0, and a controller for groups 1-5 and 0xEF.
+The linking process is not difficult but needs some persistence.
+Again, refer to the [Insteon Terminal](https://github.com/pfrommerd/insteon-terminal) documentation.

 **Items**